 A. Not all students are able to accomplish their academic requirements as originally planned, due to a number of reasons (personal responsibilities, academic difficulty, life circumstances, etc.).
 If you are unable to complete the work as required within the three years in a designated 3 + 3 track, you will NOT be eligible to matriculate into the DPT as an undergraduate.
 The option that remains is for you to complete your bachelor’s degree and apply through PTCAS (Physical Therapy Centralized Application Service) by July that follows your junior year.
 You will be considered for admission along with the entire pool of applicants and if selected, would enter as a graduate student the subsequent summer.
 Students may be offered positions in the cohort based on space availability and qualifications.
-A preference may be given to Utica College students when they are competitive with other applicants.
+A preference may be given to Utica University students when they are competitive with other applicants.
 Further questions regarding the process for PTCAS are to be directed to the Office of Graduate Admissions.

 Q5.
 What options are available for students who are not accepted as freshmen?

 A. Students interested in this option are advised to review the admission requirements including prerequisite courses.
 The only option for a student who was not accepted as a freshman is to complete the bachelor’s degree and required admission prerequisites and apply through PTCAS by January 15 of the senior year.
 These applicants will be considered for admission along with the pool of post-baccalaureate candidates.
 Information on this process can be found on the PTCAS web site at www.ptcas.org.
 Students may be offered positions in the cohort based on space availability and qualifications.
-Your continuous enrollment as a Utica College student will be given additional consideration, when competitive with other applicants.
+Your continuous enrollment as a Utica University student will be given additional consideration, when competitive with other applicants.
 Further questions regarding the process for PTCAS are to be directed to the Office of Graduate Admissions.

 Students work with their faculty advisors to complete the prerequisite coursework and core requirements for the Health Studies degree and admission requirements for continuation into the DPT program.
 Student progress, cumulative GPA and prerequisite work are reviewed each semester.